 • • • •

-And, as it turned out, Harry didn’t look into the Pensieve the first time it was offered.
+As it turned out, Harry didn’t look into the Pensieve the first time it was offered.
 Trelawney’s uproar over being sacked, called Snape out of the room right on schedule, leaving Harry alone with the Pensieve.
-(Exactly at the point that it had been borne in on Snape that his escape clause might need to be executed.
-Even if not necessarily for the reason he had anticipated.)
+(Exactly at the point that it had been borne in on Snape that his escape clause might need to be executed.)
 But Harry followed Snape out of the room to see what the ruckus was, instead of taking the bait.

 The three Hogwarts terms run; Autumn Term = September to mid-December; Spring Term = roughly January-March; Summer Term = roughly April-June, with respectively a 3 week and a 2 week break between them.
-This second break apparently shifts slightly one way or the other, year by year in order to contain Easter.
+This second break apparently shifts slightly one way or the other, year by year, possibly in order to contain Easter.
+Or it might simply be called the Easter break and its timing based on some other criterion.

 Note: Rowling plays fast and loose with these term divisions whenever she chooses.
-But it seems significant that her narrative of the time between the penultimate Occlumency session and the final one, after Dumbledore had been driven from the school, manages to seriously muddle our realization that the actual time involved could not have been more than a matter of days.
+But it seems significant that her narrative of the time between the penultimate Occlumency session and the final one, manages to seriously muddle our realization that the actual time involved could not have been more than a week.
 She buries us in day-to-day minutia which gives the impression that rather a lot of time had passed, but the only definite statement as to time passing between the penultimate session and the final one (which ought to have been no more than a week apart) is that we went from March to April.
 (Easter must have been late that year.)
 During this interval the DA was routed and Dumbledore was driven from the school.
 Which could have been only a day or two after Trelawney was sacked.

 And the very first Occlumency session after Dumbledore is gone, which was still before the term broke up for Easter, Snape deliberately left Harry alone with the Pensieve, before they could even get properly started.
 And, from the way Rowling gives us the lead-in to this final session, it sounds very much as if this probably is the *very next session* after the one where Harry “broke through” Snape’s guard.